Lpshkn/timetable-classes/README.md

-# timetable-classes
+# Timetable of classes
-This is a parser of JSON files to Excel table
+This is a parser of JSON files to Excel table.